-- 1. In the Large File Handling section, select Enable special handling, and then type the file size (in KB or MB) to be considered a large file.
-The default value is 512KB. - 2.
-Select the type of large file-handling to use: - Scan before delivering: Shows progress while scanning, and then loads the page afterwards (default setting) - Deferred scanning: Loads part of the page while scanning; stops the connection if a virus is found - 3.
+- 1. In the Large File Handling section, select Enable special handling, and then type the file size (in KB or MB) to be considered a large file. - 2.
+Select the type of large file-handling to use: - Scan before delivering: Shows progress while scanning, and then loads the page afterwards (default setting)

+- Deferred scanning: Loads part of the page while scanning; stops the connection if a virus is found - 3.
 Click Save.